Mental Health & Support Services

 Bullying & Harassment

 University Policy and Guidance on Harassment gives procedures and guidelines on the definition of harassment.
-There is a section aimed at students facing harassment.
-It also gives details of the University’s Harassment Advisers.
-These are staff volunteers who are trained to listen and go through the various options available.
-This is a confidential service.
+It also gives details of the #NeverOK reporting process.

 Victims of Crime